-2016 Annual Report
+2017 Annual Report

 Message From The Board Chair and The President & CEO

-Dear Board Members, Friends, Supporters, Volunteers, Partners and Neighbors:
+Dear Board Members, Supporters, Volunteers, and Friends,

+JFS at Home, Inc. began repayment of the loan from JFS for start-up and operating costs.
+JFS continues to be a great partner of JFS at Home, Inc. as we strive to continue as the premiere human service agency serving our community.
 None of these accomplishments could ever be achieved without the efforts of our dedicated staff, Board of Directors, volunteers and YOU, our generous supporters.
 Thank you for your generosity in support of our work.